skuzzle/jeve/README.md

 }
 ```

-As the ExceptionCallback gets passed the currently processed event, you are also
-able to stop the delegation by setting the event to be handled.

 You may also set an ExceptionCallback globally for a specific EventProvider
 instance using `EventProvider.setExceptionCallback()`.
 When doing so, the
 provided callback will be notified when dispatching an event without explicitly